 Think of the RD timeline as more forgiving but still sprint-worthy.
 You’ll want to keep building your narrative between submission and April, because some students get deferred from the early rounds and must shine in the RD pool.

-How to Maximize Ivy League Chances: Strategy & Execution
+How to Maximise Ivy League Chances: Strategy & Execution

-I’ve coached students who obsess over statistics—GPA, test scores, activities—yet overlook the timeline.
+I’ve coached students who obsess over statistics like GPA, test scores and activities, and yet overlook the timeline.
 Here’s how you win the “game” they don’t teach:

 - Start early, but not before you’re ready.
 If your recommendation letters aren’t locked in by September, you’re behind.